noahvogt/slidegen/README.md

 ### Configuration

-The configuration of `slidegen.py` is handled via constants in `*.py` files.
-The default configuration is stored in `config/default_config.py`, and in the same form a custom user-defined configuration can optionally be placed in `config/config.py`.
+The configuration of both `slidegen.py` and `ssync.py` is handled via constants in `*.py` files.
+The default configuration is stored in `config/default_config.py`, and in the same form a custom user-defined configuration can optionally - except for `ssync.py` which needs user-defined variables -  be placed in `config/config.py`.
 You don't have to specify all the constants present in the default config, only the one's you want to change.

-For example, if you want to change the text color to green and the file extension the jpeg, your `config/config.py` could look like this:
+For example, if you want to change the text color to green and the file extension to "jpeg", your `config/config.py` could look like this:

 ```python
 TEXT_COLOR = "green"